Don't Buy Contact Lenses from Any Store or Website If It Doesn't Require a Prescription

 - Wear contact lenses only if they are fitted and prescribed by an optometrist.

-- Make sure contact lenses are properly cleaned and disinfected as instructed by your eye-care professional.
+- Properly clean and disinfect your contact lenses as instructed by your eye-care professional.

-- Make sure you wash your hands before handling and cleaning your contact lenses.
+- Wash and thoroughly dry your hands before handling and cleaning your contact lenses.

 - Never swap or share contact lenses with anyone.

-- Never sleep while wearing contact lenses unless they are extended-wear lenses specifically designed for that purpose.
+- Never sleep while wearing contact lenses unless they are extended-wear lenses designed for that purpose.

-Click here for more information about the risks associated with decorative contact lenses, or to find additional resources about contact lens hygiene and safety.
+Click here for more information about contact lens hygiene and safety.